Radical Studios: Awards

 Radical received the 2008 Diamond Gem Award for New Comic Book Publisher of the Year from Diamond Comic Distributors.
 Diamond Comic Distributors is recognized as the premier comic book distributor in North America.
 The awards are voted on by the comic book store retailers, and are based on the overall impact of the publisher on the industry, taking into account sales performance, quality and creativity.
-Radical received the award for their first two titles, Hercules: The Thracian Wars and Caliber: First Canon of Justice.
-Both comics were launched in May 2008, and enjoyed sellout performances.

 Legends: The Enchanted won the HorrorNews Net award for Best Original Graphic Novel 2010.

 Legends: The Enchanted was nominated for an Eagle Award for Favourite Single Story 2010.

 Legal

 In July 2009, it was reported that Elliott had filed a lawsuit against Radical Publishing's parent company, Blatant Entertainment.
 The lawsuit cited disagreements over unpaid wages, as well as contract and copyright disputes as reasoning behind the action.

-In early 2010, Radical Studios had to halt publication of Nick Simmons' series Incarnate following accusations of plagiarism.
+In early 2010, Radical Publishing had to halt publication of Nick Simmons' series Incarnate following accusations of plagiarism.